 Every composer finds himself doing hack work once in a while; it’s called paying the bills.
 Tchaikovsky was loathe to write “Dance of the Sugar Plum Fairy.”
 He held his nose and did it anyway, and today “The Nutcracker” is his most famous work.

 Same with “Peter and the Wolf.”
 It’s cute but hardly what Prokofiev wanted to be remembered for.
 And wouldn’t you know it?
 The composer of some of the greatest music of the 20th century is today mostly remembered for “Peter and the Wolf.”

 Nonetheless, “Peter and the Wolf” is an inventive bit of music.
 Each character is illustrated by a different instrument in order to teach children the timbres of the orchestra: Peter by the string section; grandfather by the bassoon; the bird by the flute; the duck by the oboe; and the wolf by three horns.
 And the narrative?
 Well, the narrative gives celebrities a chance to be the star of a 100-piece orchestra.
-Narrators have included Eleanor Roosevelt, William F. Buckley Jr., Beatrice Lilly (remember her?), Patrick Stewart of Star Trek fame, rock star David Bowie, and, of course, Leonard Bernstein, hamming it up as both narrator and conductor.
+Narrators have included Eleanor Roosevelt, William F. Buckley Jr., Patrick Stewart of Star Trek fame, rock star David Bowie, and, of course, Leonard Bernstein, hamming it up as both narrator and conductor.